dorianjagusch/dorianjagusch/README.md

 # Welcome

 I'm [Dorian](https://www.linkedin.com/in/dorianjagusch), a former evolutionary biologist who has transitioned into the world of coding.
-I'm deeply passionate about unraveling the mysteries of the digital realm, with a particular focus on graphics, data science, and dabbling full-stack development.
+I'm deeply passionate about unraveling the mysteries of the digital realm, with a particular focus on graphics, data science, and dabbling in full-stack development.

 | My Skills                            |Most Used Languages                           |
 |----------------------------------------|--------------------------------------|